5 Techniques for Dealing with a Devils Advocate Friend

 Empathy plays a significant role.
 Acknowledging their feelings and statements can defuse tension.
 Use phrases like "I understand your point" or "That’s an interesting perspective."
 This validates their viewpoint without necessarily agreeing with it, creating a more constructive dialogue.

-Reflect back what they have said to ensure clarity.
+Reflect back on what they have said to ensure clarity.
 Phrases like "So what you're saying is…" can help both parties feel heard and understood.
 This technique not only shows respect but also encourages a more open and honest exchange of ideas.

 Setting Boundaries in Conversations